Girls Rock After School Program

 The Girls Rock After School Program (GRASP) is a 10-week program for youth 8-18 years old.
 Students attend instrument lessons, form a band, collaboratively write an original song, participate in workshops, and perform with their band at a live showcase.

-GRASP will take place Tuesdays and Thursdays from 3:30-6:30pm* from January 8th to March 15th.
+GRASP will take place Tuesday and Thursdays from 3:30-6:30pm* from January 9th to March 15th.
+Students have the option of attending one day per week, Tuesdays or Thursdays only.

 The showcase for all participants will take place on Saturday, March 17th from 2-5pm.

-WHO: Bay Area Girls Rock Camp is open to self-identified girls and trans youth ages 8-18 (3rd-12th grade).
+WHO: Bay Area Girls Rock Camp is open to self-identified girls and gender expansive youth ages 8-18 (3rd-12th grade).
 All musical experience levels are welcome at GRASP and we provide all of the instruments.
 No prior musical experience is necessary.

 WHEN: GRASP has a new flexible schedule!
-Tuesday and Thursday attendance.
-Tuesday or Thursday attendance.
+Tuesday and/or Thursday attendance.
 Junior High and High School students arrival time is between 3:30 and 5:00.
 Third through sixth grades may arrive as late as 4:30.
 GRASP ends between 6:15 and 6:30.

 WHERE: GRASP is located at the Malonga Casquelourd Center for the Arts in downtown Oakland @ 1428 Alice Street.
 Malonga is fully accessible with access to elevators.
 There will be some optional off-site field trips.